containers/crun-vm/README.md

 ### Ignition

-Similarly, you can provide an [Ignition] configuration to the VM by configuring a bind mount with the special destination `/ignition`:
+Similarly, you can provide an [Ignition] configuration to the VM by passing in the `--ignition` option:

 ```console
 $ podman run \